microsoft/onnxruntime/docs/genai/tutorials/phi3-android.md

 NOTE: Including a max_length will cut off the assistant's answer once reaching the maximum number of tokens rather than formatting a complete response.

 ## Run the App
-### Build the generate() API
-NOTE: **SKIP THIS STEP!** This project includes an .aar package, so does not need to be built.

-Follow the instructions on how to [Build the generate() API from source](https://onnxruntime.ai/docs/genai/howto/build-from-source.html) for the [java API](https://onnxruntime.ai/docs/genai/api/java.html).

 ### Download Android Studio
 You will be using [Android Studio](https://developer.android.com/studio) to run the app.